container-storage-interface/spec/spec.md

       // Indicates the SP supports the GetSnapshot RPC.
       // This enables COs to fetch an existing snapshot.
       GET_SNAPSHOT = 15 [(alpha_enum_value) = true];

+      // Indicates the SP supports the ControllerGetNodeInfo RPC.
+      // This enables COs to fetch node topology and capacity
+      // information from the controller side, avoiding the need for
+      // cloud API credentials on the node side.
+      GET_NODE_INFO = 16 [(alpha_enum_value) = true];
     }

     Type type = 1;